 It is possible for peas to pass through most combines without damage when the seed moisture content is about 20% and early harvesting at 18% avoids bleaching, shelling out losses and splitting or the deterioration in quality of human consumption or seed crops during wet weather.
 For animal feed, peas harvesting later when they are about 16% moisture content will reduce drying costs.

 If the crop is very weedy or uneven in maturity, a desiccant will aid combining by killing the weeds and hastening the drying out of the less mature haulm.
-With the withdrawal of diquat, glyphosate is currently the only material to prevent further growth of crop and weeds prior to harvest.
+Glyphosate is currently the only material to prevent further growth of crop and weeds prior to harvest.
 It can help even up straw maturity, but more importantly kills remaining green weed material so that less troublesome and more effective combining can take place.
 However, it is slower to work compared to diquat.

 Moisture content of the pea seed should have fallen to below 30% and remember a desiccant will not advance seed maturity.
 Treatment must be delayed until the peas on the least mature plants have reached the ‘starchy’ stage and can be marked by a fingernail and do not readily split.
 The top pods at this stage will be pitted and wrinkled while the lower pods will be at the parchment stage, and the foliage beginning to turn yellow.